JamyJones/jjdgdjf/msg.md

-How can i install glibc on ubuntu
+where is located on ubuntu bits/wordsize.h